aayman01/health-tap-client/README.md

 ##Clone my project
 - download on your computer first
 - Install Dependencies: npm i
-- Deploy it on the local host: npm run dev
+- Deploy it on the local server: npm run dev

 ## Category
 - Consultation Services by Doctors